joscarranzs/java-documentation/01-syntax/README.md

 ## Classes

-### Concept
 A class is a blueprint to create objects.
 It defines properties (attributes) and actions (methods) that the object can have.

-### Analogy
 A class is like a recipe for a cake.
 The recipe tells you what ingredients (properties) you need and the steps (methods) to make the cake.

 ### Example
 ```java